 Your trip to Chettinad is incomplete without a scrumptious meal.
-The land of Chettiars is equally famous for the local cuisines filled with aromatic spices crushed into a masala.
-We give you a taste of this through a 7-course meal in one of the well-known Chettinad hotel.
+The land of Chettiars is equally famous for the local cuisine filled with aromatic spices crushed into a masala.
+We give you a taste of this through a 7-course meal in one of the well-known Chettinad hotels.
 It’s quite an experience relishing these spicy dishes on plantain leaves as you’re served the fresh coastal delicacies such as crabs and prawns to your heart’s content.
 Don’t shy away from using your hands to eat.

-In the kitchens of hotel are cooks who mix regional spices using the traditional method of using grinding stones turning them into a mix referred to as masalas that go into preparing cuisines unique to the region.
+In the kitchens are cooks who mix regional spices using the traditional method of using grinding stones turning them into a mix referred to as masalas that go into preparing cuisines unique to the region.
 Enjoy the black-pepper chicken that will leave your sinuses devoid of any impurities.
 The sour-scented tamarind crab curry is another dish that will titillate your taste buds.
-The crunchy king prawns combined with spring onions will leave you wanting for more.
+The crunchy king prawns combined with spring onions will leave you wanting more.

 A two-hour trip in the morning takes us to Madurai – perhaps the most well-known temple town in South India.
 The Meenakshi-Sundareshwarar Temple is Madurai’s core.
 All activities of the town surround the temple.
 Meenakshi-Sundareshwarar Temple is believed to have got its present form over a period and was originally built during the Nayak era between 16th and 18th Century AD.
 The Meenakshi Temple is a testament to the beauty of Dravidian architecture.
 You will find a huge gopuram at the top of the temple tower and will be spell-bound by the colorful deities that the temple hosts.